What is RStudio Server?

 RStudio Server provides a file browser which can (in the default setup) be found as 'Files' tab in the bottom right pane of the web interface.
-It can be used to access the data in your DSS-based Linux Cluster home directory ($HOME).
-The previous, NAS-based home directory can be accessed as well ($HOME_LEGACY).
-Access to the latter is restricted to read-only and it will not be available after December 2019.
+It can be used to access the data in your Data Science Storage (DSS)-based Linux Cluster home directory ($HOME).

-DSS based storage containers - including the new DSS-based project containers - can also be accessed using RStudio Server.
+Any DSS based storage containers - including the new DSS-based Linux Cluster project containers - can also be accessed using RStudio Server.
 To do so, the data curator of the DSS container has to create an appropriate NFS export.
-For RStudio Server, the IP addresses 10.156.112.9, 10.156.112.25 and 10.156.112.26 have to be specified as export targets.
+For RStudio Server, the IP addresses 10.195.15.231, 10.195.15.232 and 10.195.15.233 have to be specified as export targets.
 The general procedure is described here (section 11) - please note that this is currently requiring use of the DSS command line client (see section 1.2 here).

-You can also use the built-in Terminal to submit jobs to the Linux Cluster's serial and batch queues via the Slurm Workload Manager (see Job Processing on the Linux-Cluster).
-Currently, you have to disable websocket support for the terminal to work properly: "Tools" → "Global Options..." → "Terminal", untick "Connect with WebSockets".
+You can also use the built-in Terminal to submit jobs to the Linux Cluster's batch queues via the Slurm Workload Manager (see Job Processing on the Linux-Cluster).

 R Package Management